Gentamicin dosing guidelines (for patients aged ≥16 years)

 Step 1: Calculate, prescribe and administer the first dose

-• If creatinine is not known - give 5mg/kg actual body weight (maximum 400mg) or, if CKD 5, give 2.5mg/kg (maximum 180mg).
+• Creatinine is unknown - give 5mg/kg actual body weight (maximum 400mg) or, if CKD 5, give 2.5mg/kg (maximum 180mg).
+Calculate the dose as above once creatinine result is available.

 Table 1: Initial GENTAMICIN doses and dose intervals